Published

 Using the Regional Data Repository

 The Alaska Regional Data Repository (RDR) is a centralized server dedicated to the long-term storage of regional projects and their products.
 It serves as an accessible and secure digital archive that contains authoritative copies of a project’s data, documents, and metadata.
 Your program’s data manager and technician are responsible for maintaining the RDR.
+The Alaska Region Data Stewardship Team (DST) sponsored the creation of the RDR and endorsed its use for the long-term preservation of regional projects and their products More information about the RDR is provided by the DST publication Alaska Regional Data Repository: purpose, organization, and management.

 Accessing the RDR